 Not everyone can afford to donate to causes they support, or have the flexibility to take time off work to go to an event to have their voice heard.
 The great thing about SRI’s is how easy they are.

-We all have to save for retirement, we all have to investment (if you need help getting started, click here).
+We all have to save for retirement, we all have to invest (if you need help getting started, click here).
 You have to save money and invest it for your future, so why just invest in anything?
 You’re already investing, so invest in things you care about.

 As an individual you can help support causes and companies by ensuring your investments reflect your beliefs.
 All you have to do is: ask your current Financial Advisor what their SRI options are, or make a switch to something like Wealthsimple’s SRI’s (click here).
 Once it’s set up, you’re automatically helping the planet every day, without having to do anything.
 A little bit of initiative goes a long way.